-While an adult of legal drinking age, 21 or more, can be convicted of DWI with a BAC of 0.08% or higher, a driver who is under 21 can receive a DWI conviction with a BAC of 0.02% or greater.
+An adult of legal drinking age, 21 or more, can be convicted of DWI with a BAC of 0.08% or higher.
+Unfortunately, teenage drunk driving is also a big problem.
+A driver who is under 21 can receive a DWI conviction with a BAC of 0.02% or greater.

 Following the Rules